Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Method

+The redundancy reduction (RR) process is theoretically grounded in the Maximum-Entropy Principle.
+By minimizing the covariance matrix's deviation from identity through our RR loss $\mathcal L_{\mathrm{RR}}$, we essentially maximize the differential entropy of the latent representations under an energy budget constraint.
+This mathematical equivalence ensures that each dimension becomes an uncorrelated, unit-variance factor - the optimal configuration for efficient information coding.
+This maximum-entropy perspective explains how RR simultaneously reduces redundancy while enhancing representation expressiveness.

-\subsection{Semantic Soft Integration (SSI) module}
+\subsection{Semantic Soft Integration (SSI) Module}

-Structure information captures the relationship between paired items, while the semantic information of multimodal content contains additional knowledge about individual items.
-Ignoring either the structure or semantic information of multimodal content would greatly limit the modeling capability of the model.
-Therefore, we introduce the SSI module, which is essentially a self-supervised task and aims to flexibly integrate semantic information of multimodal content.
-The input of the SSI module is the matrix $H^{m,(L)}$, and the raw modality feature matrix $E^{m}$.
-The output is a loss function.
+Structural information encapsulates the relationships between paired items, while semantic information derived from multimodal content provides unique insights into individual items.
+Overlooking either type of information would severely limit the model's capacity to generate expressive representations.
+To overcome this limitation, we propose the SSI module, a self-supervised mechanism explicitly designed to flexibly integrate the semantic features of multimodal content.
+The module takes as input the matrix $H^{m,(L)}$, and the raw modality feature matrix $E^{m}$, producing a loss function as its output to guide the integration process.

-To begin with, due to the dimensions of the raw modality features and the embedding size of the model being different, we align the dimensions to facilitate retrieval.
-We choose PCA~\cite{PCA_pearson1901liii}, which is a statistical technique for reducing the dimensionality of a dataset, to achieve this goal.
-It can preserve more spatial features and information with no distortion~\cite{PCA0_he2010multimodal} to reduce dimension:
+To address the dimensional disparity between raw modality features and the model's embedding size, we first align dimensions to enable efficient retrieval.
+We employ PCA~\cite{PCA_pearson1901liii}, a statistical technique for dimensionality reduction, to accomplish this.
+PCA effectively reduces dimensions while preserving spatial features and minimizing distortion~\cite{PCA0_he2010multimodal}: